ey92/notes/1101/1101notes.md

 - index: sign has characteristics associated in nature with its meaning (m/f)
 - symbols: conventional characteristics (radiation, stop)
 - iconic: includes onomatopoeia
+<br><br>
+- iconicity & indexing partially arbitrary

+## Theories of Meaning
+- know shortcomings of each theory
+1. Meaning as Reference
 - extensional definition of word: things it refers to (_referents_)
 	- _tautology_
+2. Meaning as Reference in Some Possible World
+3. Meaning as Mental Image
 - intensional meaning: meaning of word in its inherent sense; refers to mental image of the world
+4. Meaning as Use
 - **Use Theory of Meaning** (Ludwig Wittgenstein): determined by its use in language community
 	- relation to other linguistic expressions
 	- not entity-oriented
 	- having meaning means words are used in a particular sense
+<br><br>
+- dichotomies
+	- sense and reference
+	- intension and extension
+	- connotation and denotation

 ## Word Relationships
 - native speakers make judgments about meaning relationships